walidhasan404/Farmigo-Server/README.md

 # Farmigo Server

 Farmigo is a RESTful API built to manage products, blogs, and user authentication for a farming e-commerce application.
 This API allows users to register, log in, view products, and access blogs.
-Admin users can add new products to the platform.
+Admin users can add new products to the platform..

 ## Table of Contents